ontop/ontop-tutorial/endpoint/endpoint-cli.md

 # Setting up an Ontop SPARQL endpoint with Ontop CLI

-NB: this tutorial needs Ontop version at least v3-beta-3
+NB: this tutorial needs Ontop v3-beta-3, which will be released soon.

 1. Download Ontop CLI and unzip it to a directory, which is denoted as `$ONTOP_CLI_DIR` below.
 2. Copy the H2 jdbc driver to `$ONTOP_CLI_DIR/jdbc`